michaelheckmann/personal-website/src/content/blog/en/multi-key-shortcuts.md

 The beauty of this approach is that the same key can trigger different actions depending on the active mode.
 For example:

-- In Launcher Mode, pressing 'C' might open Chrome
+- In Launcher Mode, pressing <kbd>C</kbd> might open Chrome
-- In Shortcut Mode, pressing 'C' might open the clipboard history
+- In Shortcut Mode, pressing <kbd>C</kbd> might open the clipboard history
-- Similarly, in Launcher Mode, pressing 'S' might open Spotify
+- Similarly, in Launcher Mode, pressing <kbd>S</kbd> might open Spotify
-- While in Shortcut Mode, pressing 'S' might activate the screenshot tool
+- While in Shortcut Mode, pressing <kbd>S</kbd> might activate the screenshot tool

 This approach suits my workflow, but you can create many different modes for a wide range of use cases.